Configuration Wizard

 Additional Settings

-• Minimum tilt change: Minimum tilt change (%) required before sending a command.
+- Minimum tilt change: Minimum tilt change (%) required before sending a command.
 Prevents excessive motor wear from small adjustments.

-• Tilt open to cover open delay: Delay between opening the slats fully and reopening the cover.
+Tilt open to cover open delay: Delay between opening the slats fully and reopening the cover.
 Only applies to covers with tilt support whose effective daytime tilt mode is Auto and that were previously closed for heat protection.

-• Horizontal tilt position: Home Assistant tilt percentage for fully horizontal slats.
+- Horizontal tilt position: Home Assistant tilt percentage for fully horizontal slats.
 Auto mode treats this as the horizontal slat position.
 Default: 100%.

-• Vertical tilt position: Home Assistant tilt percentage for fully vertical slats.
+- Vertical tilt position: Home Assistant tilt percentage for fully vertical slats.
 Auto mode treats this as the vertical slat position.
 Default: 0%.

-Step 5: Window Sensors for Lockout Protection (Optional)
+Window Sensors for Lockout Protection

-In this step of the configuration wizard, you can enable lockout protection by configuring window sensors for each cover.
+You can enable lockout protection by configuring window sensors for each cover.
 If any window sensor associated with a cover reports that the window is open, the cover won’t be closed.
 This is especially useful for patio or terrace doors with a cover that would block you from re-entering the building if closed.

 Step 6: Time Settings (Optional)